 I am a social scientist with a passion for measurement, statistics, and data.
 I am always looking for interesting projects and am open to collaborations with researchers from Stanford, other places within the US, and abroad.

-Assistant Professor, Stanford Graduate School of Education (2015 - Present)
+Assistant Professor, Graduate School of Education, Stanford University (2015 - Present)

 BS, University of Texas at Austin, Mathematics (2001)